WuraAderele/Cloud-Architecting/Mini-Case-Study-5.md

 # 💻 Build and Deploy a Docker Image to a Kubernetes Cluster

 ## 📑 Introduction
 In this case study, we deploy a simple web server containerized application to a Google Kubernetes Engine (GKE) cluster.
+We then ensure that the service is configured to respond to web requests on port 80, while the application runs on port 8000 inside the container.

 ## 📃 Challenge Scenario